 What BreezyPack models are currently available?

-They currently have three versions of Breezy Packs;
+They currently have four versions of BreezyPacks;

-There isn't any significant distinction among the three versions regarding efficacy.
+There isn’t any significant distinction among the four versions regarding efficacy.
 After all, they all work to protect your insulin from harsh temperatures.
 The only slight difference, however, is how long each Breezy Pack variant can keep your insulin cool and how much insulin they can carry.

 For the Breezy Basic, the duration is 6 hours, while that of the Extra and Mega is 8 hours, respectively.